 Foster, Filipowski lead way as No. 9 Duke beats No. 18 Michigan State 74-65

-The Blue Devils (2-1) withstood several pushes by the Spartans (1-2) after grabbing an 11-point halftime lead in the first game of a powerhouse doubleheader.
+Kyle Filipowski scored 15 points for the Blue Devils (2-1), who withstood several pushes by the Spartans (1-2) after grabbing an 11-point halftime lead in the first game of a powerhouse doubleheader.
 Hunter Dickinson and top-ranked Kansas met No. 17 Kentucky in the nightcap.

 Foster scored all but two of his points in the second half, including back-to-back 3-pointers to expand Duke’s lead to 68-56 with just under two minutes remaining.
 He was 7 of 8 from the field and 4 of 5 from beyond the arc.